Gentle Peace - A Sampler of Songs and Instrumentals (AMRC 0024) - includes pop, jazz and classical songs and keyboard instrumentals.

 18. Gentle Peace, Op.
 21, No. 2 (vocal quartet)

-All are First Recordings on the "Gentle Peace" album and most were recorded in live concerts and programs.
+All are First Recordings and most were recorded in live concerts and at special events.

 All the lyrics to the songs are included in a text file with the album.